Introduction to Mongo Database Interview Questions and Answers

 Answer:

-Indexing: MongoDB supports generic secondary indexes, allowing a variety of fast queries and provides unique, compound, geospatial and full-text indexing capabilities as well.
+- Indexing: MongoDB supports generic secondary indexes, allowing a variety of fast queries and providing unique, compound, geospatial, and full-text indexing capabilities.

-Aggregation: MongoDB supports an “aggregation pipeline” that allows you to build complex aggregations from simple pieces and allow the database to optimize it.
+- Aggregation: MongoDB supports an “aggregation pipeline” that allows you to build complex aggregations from simple pieces and will enable the database to optimize them.

-Special collection types: MongoDB supports time-to-live collections for data that should expire at a certain time, such as sessions.
-It also supports fixed-size collections, which are useful for holding recent data, such as logs.
+- Special collection types: MongoDB supports time-to-live collections for data that should expire at a particular time, such as sessions.
+It also helps fixed-size collections and holds recent data, such as logs.

-File storage: MongoDB supports an easy-to-use protocol for storing large files and file metadata.
+- File storage: MongoDB supports an easy-to-use protocol for storing large files and metadata.

 Answer: